As/Is

 heat, as the sun goes down.
 That’s

-it: I am cured.
+it, past this: I am cured.
 I can go after Trish

 again because I do not need to.
 I